* Worries about global growth, trade tensions persist

 * Dollar on track for biggest weekly gain since August

-* U.S. yields down for 4th session (Updates with opening of U.S. markets, changes dateline from London)
+* U.S. yields down for 4th straight session (Updates with afternoon U.S. trading)

 By Lewis Krauskopf

-NEW YORK, Feb 8 (Reuters) - World stocks fell for a third straight day on Friday on pessimism about global economic growth and trade tensions, and were set for their first weekly drop this year, while the U.S. dollar was on track for its biggest weekly gain since August.
+NEW YORK, Feb 8 (Reuters) - World stocks fell for a third straight day on Friday on pessimism about global economic growth and trade tensions, putting them on track for their first weekly drop this year, while the U.S. dollar was on track for its biggest weekly gain since August.

-MSCI's gauge of stocks across the globe shed 0.86 percent, and was set to fall this week following six consecutive weekly increases.
+MSCI's gauge of stocks across the globe shed 0.60 percent on the day, and was set to fall for the week following six consecutive weekly increases.

-Investors were digesting economic and trade developments from a day earlier, when the European Commission sharply cut its forecasts for euro zone growth this year and next, while President Donald Trump said he did not plan to meet with Chinese President Xi Jinping before a March 1 deadline to achieve a trade deal.
+Investors were digesting economic and trade developments from Thursday, when the European Commission sharply cut its forecast for euro zone growth this year and next and President Donald Trump said he did not plan to meet with Chinese President Xi Jinping before a March 1 deadline to achieve a trade deal.

 The dollar edged higher against a basket of currencies, keeping it on track for its strongest weekly gain in six months, as traders piled into the greenback in a safe-haven move on worries about a weakening global economy.